 EDUCATION & CHANGE

-For the past 17 years, Hoshen has been advancing tolerance and understanding towards the LGBTQI community all over Israel.
-Hoshen, The winner of the presidential prize of 2021 for it’s work in volunteering as one of the biggest active organizations in Israel, operates daily in various places and different communities promoting acceptance towards the LGBTQI community.
+For the past 18 years, Hoshen has been advancing tolerance and understanding toward the LGBTQI community all over Israel.
+Hoshen, The winner of the presidential prize of 2021 for its work in volunteering as one of the biggest active organizations in Israel, operates daily in various places and different communities, promoting acceptance of the LGBTQI community.
 In a deep process, Hoshen is eradicating homophobia and creating a social change in Israel.